EremosCore/Eremos/README.md

 Thank you for reviewing this submission.
 I’m excited about the potential to help improve Eremos and look forward to any feedback!

----

-If you want, I can help you format your git commit message next or assist with anything else!